CSHoggard/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Christian Steven Hoggard is a Visiting Fellow at the University of Southampton.
-His research interests include quantitative archaeology, geometric morphometric applications to archaeological science, and R-based approaches to Palaeolithic studies and Cultural Evolution.
+His research interests include quantitative applications to archaeological science, particularly geometric morphometric applications to artefact analysis, and R-based approaches to Palaeolithic studies and Cultural Evolution.
 A frequent workshop-lead, Christian teaches and publishes on statistics, shape analysis and early prehistory.